 By Ray Hill

-Francis Biddle, was Attorney General of the United States under President Franklin D. Roosevelt and noted Tennessee’s Senator Kenneth D. McKellar could be “obstinate” and “vindictive”, but was careful to note McKellar was “shrewd”.
-Biddle also added that McKellar “never forgot”.
-It was McKellar’s long memory that caused the Tennessean to bedevil the Director of the Federal Bureau of Investigation, J. Edgar Hoover.
+Francis Biddle was attorney general of the United States under President Franklin D. Roosevelt.
+He noted Tennessee’s Senator Kenneth D. McKellar could be “obstinate” and “vindictive,” but was careful to note McKellar was “shrewd.”
+Biddle also added that McKellar “never forgot.”
+It was McKellar’s long memory that caused The Tennessean to bedevil the director of the Federal Bureau of Investigation, J. Edgar Hoover.

 What Hoover did not mention to the subcommittee members was he was keenly aware of the power of modern media and how it affected the FBI’s reputation and effectiveness.
 Hoover had even entertained the notion of the FBI making its own movies for public consumption.